 Gingerbread Cookies

-The deep, rich taste that comes from the dark brown sugar combines the warming spices, making these delicious cookies the perfect holiday treat.
+The deep, rich taste that comes from the dark brown sugar combines with the warming spices, making these delicious cookies the perfect holiday treat.

 Peanut Butter Cookies